Why Some Trees Fail Days After a Storm Instead of During It

 Find out why a Florida tree can fall or break days after a storm, even if it looked stable right after the wind and rain passed.

-Some trees fail days after a storm because the storm starts the damage, but gravity, saturated soil, hidden decay, root movement, and canopy weight finish it later.
-A tree can survive the strongest wind gusts and still be structurally compromised afterward.
+Some trees fail days after a storm because the storm starts the damage, but gravity, saturated soil, hidden decay, root movement, cracked limbs, and canopy weight finish it later.

 Homeowners often assume the danger has passed once the wind calms down.
 That is not always true.